View all web browser and mobile devices available in our cloud-based test lab.

 Read along or jump to the section that interests you most:

-Accessibility testing is the practice of making your web and mobile apps usable to as many people as possible.
-It makes apps accessible to those with disabilities, such as vision impairment, hearing disabilities, and other physical or cognitive conditions.
+Accessibility testing is the practice of making your web and mobile apps accessible to as many users as possible, particularly those who use assistive technologies.

 Often, accessibility testing is not performed in the software development cycle due to a lack of automation, or lower priority.